kpishi85/Wifi-Password-/README.md

 Step4: Iterate over the list and run the second command to check the passwords.

-Step5: Store the paswords and print
+Step5: Store the passwords and print